alphauslabs/tmpdocs/docs/guides/invoice-calc-sched.md

 Note that creating a calculation schedule automatically enables your notification channels as well.
 If you don't specify a notification channel during schedule creation, an email-type channel will be created using your primary email address.
 At the moment, only email-type channels are supported.

 Schedules are specified using the Unix [cron](https://man7.org/linux/man-pages/man5/crontab.5.html) format.
 For example, every 7th day of the month at 9:00am: `0 9 7 * *`.
-To create the schedule (every 3rd of the month), run the following command:
+To create our schedule for this guide (every 3rd of the month), run the following command:

 ``` sh
 $ bluectl cost aws calculation schedule create "0 0 3 * *"